Skip to content

 Adding Framework Integrations

-For full-stack applications, add the integration modules you need:
+For full-stack applications, add the integration modules you need.
+Using the BOM is the recommended approach:

 kotlin